GPVcode/aiAssistant/README.md

 Next, I set up openAI in my routers and connected the would be response from OpenAI to ChatEngine so that it would show up in message list from the Bot user.
 I named my bot after my dog Quest.

 After successfully hooking up OpenAI to Chat Engine, I can now implement different variations of AI in different chat rooms.

+After implementing different variations for different chatrooms, I will set up user authorization and authentication.
+I first set up mutations for login and sign up.
+Then I set up the login and signup components.
+After setting up the components, I set up the logic for which components will be renders based on user's login status.

+Once the frontend components are established, I went in the backend to set up my routes.